-(ii) copy of the property report or other disclosure document required to be given to purchasers by any jurisdiction in which the project is registered or the developer is otherwise authorized to market interests;
+(ii) copy of the property report or other disclosure document required to be given to purchasers by any jurisdiction in which the project is registered or the developer is otherwise authorized to advertise, offer, or sell interests;

 (iii) full documentation of any adverse order, judgment, or decree entered in connection with the project by any regulatory authority in any jurisdiction;

-(h) name of any salesperson who will market the project;
+(h) name of any salesperson who will offer or sell interests in the project;

-(i) name of the individual who will be responsible for directly supervising the salesperson(s) marketing the project;
+(i) name of the individual who will be responsible for directly supervising the salesperson(s) offering or selling interests in the project;